joserobleda/node-po-editor/README.md

 1. Make sure you are running node `v0.10.29`
 2. Clone the repo
 3. npm install
-4. copy `neasy-sample.json` to a secure local path `/secure/path/to/config.json`
+4. Copy `neasy-sample.json` to a secure local path `/secure/path/to/config.json`
+5. Config your parameters in `/secure/path/to/config.json`
+5. Run `node app /secure/path/to/config.json`

 Config file, see `neasy-sample.json`

 ````
 {